thoughtbot-upcase-exercises/cleaning-up-a-controller/README.md

 In this exercise, you'll be cleaning up controller called `ExpensesController`.
 This controller can do a few things:

+* List out existing expenses for a user
+* Filter expenses by amount and approval status
-* Creates a new expense for a given user
+* Create a new expense
-* Change attributes of expenses
+* Email an admin after expenses are created
-* List out existing expenses
+* Change name or amount unapproved expenses
-* Mark expenses as `approved` from `pending`
 * Delete expenses from the database

 ## Exercise!

+Before you get started, make sure you run `./bin/setup` to install gems and set up your database.

 You're going to want to do a few things to the existing controller code: